 For further information, see the library guides, which can be found at the library counters.
-The staff at the counters in the various libraries should be able to help with most enquiries, but for enquiries specifically concerning Sociology material in the library, you may need to consult the Subject Librarian, Ruth Potterton on the Upper Floor of the Lecky Library and her email is rpttrton@tcd.ie.
+The staff at the counters in the various libraries should be able to help with most enquiries, but for enquiries specifically concerning Sociology material in the library, you may need to consult the Sociology Subject Librarian, David MacNaughton on the Upper Floor of the Lecky Library and his email is macnaugd@tcd.ie.